 3. Investing to Grow Your Money

 Once you’ve set up your wedding budget, take another look at your overall finances.
 While putting money toward your wedding is important, you don’t want to lose sight of your other financial goals.
 Take this time with your partner to assess your long-term financial goals and start planning for them.
 See if you can both set aside some money each month, even a small sum, and invest it.
-Investing could help grow your money and might one day help you make a down payment for a house or fund an incredible 10-year anniversary trip.
+Investing as a couple could help grow your money and might one day help you make a down payment for a house or fund an incredible 10-year anniversary trip.

 At SoFi, you can start investing with as little as $100.
 Investing with SoFi can help your money work for you.
 With low-cost funds, no SoFi management fees, and complimentary access to a team of advisors, investing with SoFi can help you two start investing together.
-Learn how a SoFi Wealth account can help you achieve your goals.
+Learn how a SoFi Invest account can help you achieve your goals.